What is Writing Studies?

 Writing Studies is

-- an academic field that boasts undergraduate writing departments, Masters programs, and doctoral programs in many U.S. institutions.
+- an interdisciplinary academic field that boasts undergraduate writing departments, master’s degrees, and doctoral degrees at many U.S. institutions.

 The draft below of Writing Studies is still a bit rough.
 If you wish to join us in our efforts to develop this new part of Writing Commons, please let us know: Contribute.]